kedarv/QRBlast/README.md

 pick a file from the device or the device's connected accounts.
 Next, the data is encoded using Base64, and then split up into chunks of 750 characters.
 These characters are converted into QR codes, with pagination data prepended for the receiver.
 The app then rotates through all of the generated QR Codes.
 Once the receiver phone has captured all the data, the data is concatenated and then displayed.

+This app was built during HackIllinois, Spring 2015.